sagemath/sagewiki_to_gh-2022-10-10/days4/projects/dist.md

   * Implement parallel running of doctests
   * Fix doctest thread issue for DSage
   * Make the Dashboard widget more fun to look at and more usable
+  * Try it out at the computer labs (Alex, Dorian, Yi) to test DSage on several computers + live demo of web interface

  * Documentation:
   * Write a nice tutorial